15 On the road and off it.

 ‘This maze bristles with antiaircraft emplacements under camouflage nets- but we won’t buzz too close’, he replied.
 ‘They don’t want to give away where they are so we just keep each other at a safe distance.

-‘A smoke marker dropped on them will lead to air support swooping in and blasting them to pieces.’
+‘A smoke marker dropped on them will lead to air support swooping in and blasting them to pieces.
+‘It’s good news week, ‘he stated singing, ‘someone’s dropped a bomb somewhere contaminating atmosphere and blackening the sky’.

 ‘Is this standard practice twenty- four- seven?’